National-scale, comprehensive information on the condition, change and trajectory of our environment.

 It says the tree cover mapping was done at 25 m resolution but the map does not seem to have that detail?

-That is correct.
-For visualisation purposes, we resampled the original data to 250-m resolution, in the process changing the units from binary forest/non-forest mapping to fraction tree cover.
-The original 25-m resolution data can be download from our THREDDS server here.
-Given the large size of entire files, we strongly recommended you use a NetCDF subsetting tool to download data for your area of interest only.
+That depends on the zoom level.
+For visualisation purposes, we resampled the original data to 250-m resolution when looking at large areas, in the process changing the units from binary forest/non-forest mapping to fraction tree cover.
+The original 25-m resolution data becomes visible if you zoom in.

 Why is the number given for the total area of Australia not always the same?